by Mellonie Francis Tue Oct 20

 There’s no point running Google Ads if no one is searching for keywords related to your product.

-The best thing is to create awareness on Facebook and take before through a sales funnel.
+The best thing is to create awareness on Facebook and take it before through a sales funnel.

 However, if your audience is not on Facebook, you may be better off using LinkedIn ads or Twitter ads.